martinreus/martinreus.github.io/_posts/2020-02-01-angular-ssr-translations.md

 };
 ```

-where port is now 4000 (the address express runs on when running the app in SSR mode).
-Also note that this baseUrl will have to match your domain name once you deploy your app, otherwise Transloco will not be able to retrieve translations!
+where express server port is now 4000 (when running the app in SSR mode).
+Also **note that this baseUrl will have to match your domain name once you deploy your app**, otherwise Transloco will not be able to retrieve translations!